HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/CDMAPELEMENT_VERSIONxxx.md

 ```
 #include <editods.h>
 ```

+**Symbolic Values :**

+	CDMAPELEMENT_VERSION1	  -  Version one

 **Description :**

 A CDMAPELEMENT record may be encapsulated within a CDBEGINRECORD and CDENDRECORD.
 This version number is applied to the Version member within a CDBEGINRECORD and to the Version member within a CDENDRECORD.

 **See Also :**